The ABCs of Mental Health

 ABC ABC

-The goal of the ABCs is therefore to support active and meaningful communities by creating the best possible conditions and environments for mental health and wellbeing.
-This is meant to secure that everyone can: Do something, do something with someone, and do something meaningful.
+The overall goal of the ABCs of Mental Health is to promote public mental health and to support active and meaningful communities by creating the best possible conditions and environments for mental health and wellbeing.
+This is meant to secure that everyone can:

-We do this through research-based information, by building capacity, sharing knowledge, and by cooperating across different disciplines and sectors.
+This is done by sharing research-based information, building capacity among front personnel, sharing knowledge, and by collaborating across different disciplines and sectors.

 The ABCs of Mental Health is inspired by 'Act-Belong-Commit', a universal mental health promotion initiative developed by Curtin University, Western Australia.

-For more information, go to: psy.ku.dk/abc (in Danish).
+For more information, go to: abcformentalsundhed.dk (in Danish).

 Our goal is to reduce the complexity related to mental health and to make it more tangible to work with mental health promotion in practice - both for the individual and across organizations.
-The partners have different target groups but we all work from a mutual and simple research-based framework.
-It is based on three principles that we know impact mental health and well-being: Act: Do something active, Belong: Do something with someone, and Commit: Do something meaningful.
+The partners have different target groups, but we all work from a mutual and simple research-based framework.
+It is based on three messages that we know positively impact mental health and well-being: Act: Do something, Belong: Do something with someone, and Commit: Do something meaningful.

-The partnership consists of more than 50 strong partners, including The Region of Southern Denmark, a long list of municipalities, organizations, associations, and researchers - because mental health is something we create together.
+The partnership consists of around 90 partners throughout Denmark, including The Region of Southern Denmark, a long list of municipalities, organizations, associations, companies, and researchers - because mental health is something we create together.

 • Increasing knowledge and understanding of what people can do to strengthen their own and other's mental health and well-being through research-based information.